cgrabowski/xform-js/README.md

-xform-js JavaScript linear algebra library
+xform-js JavaScript Linear Algebra Library
 ==========================================

-xform-js is a JavaScript linear algebra library intended to be hosted on npm.
+xform-js is a JavaScript linear algebra library.
 It supports math used in 3D graphics as well as math with vectors and matrices of any dimensionality.

 The Constructors provided by xform-js are: